ikennaezef/lendsqr-fe-test/README.md

 This is an assessment test for Lendqr frontend engineering candidates.

+## Stack

+- React with TypeScript
+- SCSS

+## How to Install and Run the Project

+- First of all, clone the project onto your machine by running `git clone https://github.com/ikennaezef/lendsqr-fe-test.git`

+- After cloning the project, navigate into the project directory and run `npm start`

+- The project should start running in your browser now.

 ## Available Scripts

 In the project directory, you can run: